Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 Auto-negotiation
 ----------------

-To change auto-negotiation settings, the link must first be put down.
+To change auto-negotiation settings, the woke link must first be put down.
 After the link is down, auto-negotiation can be enabled or disabled using::

   ethtool -s <netdev> autoneg <on|off>